dailypips/suninf.github.com/_posts/2014/2014-5-20-observer-list-in-chrome.md

 layout: article
 title: ObserverList in chrome
 category: chrome
-description: ObserverList is a container for a list of observers, it is an easy-to-use observer pattern for two related objects.
-Unlike a normal STL vector or list, this container can be modified during iteration without invalidating the iterator.
 ---
 *`ObserverList<ObserverType>` is a container for a list of observers, it is an easy-to-use observer pattern for two related objects.
 Unlike a normal STL vector or list, this container can be modified during iteration without invalidating the iterator.*